Spectral sequences in unstable higher homotopy theory and applications to the coniveau filtration: Unstable coniveau spectral sequence

-In particular, if $q$ is bigger than the dimension of $X$, we deduce from the proposition that $\uPi_q$ is Cohen-Macaulay.
-Using the finer sutdy of the unstable spectral sequence, we can slightly improve that resul. \begin{proposition} Consider the assumptions of the previous proposition and assume in addition that $q \geq \dim(X)$.
+In particular, if $q>\dim X$, we deduce from the proposition that $\uPi_q$ is Cohen-Macaulay.
+Using the finer study of the unstable spectral sequence, we can slightly improve that result. \begin{proposition} Consider the assumptions of the previous proposition and assume in addition that $q \geq \dim(X)$.
 Then the abelian sheaf $\uPi_q$ over $X_t$ (obtained by sheafification of $\Pi_q$) is Cohen-Macaulay, there exists a unique \emph{isomorphism} of resolutions of $\uPi_q$

 and for all $0 \leq p \leq q$,

 \end{proposition} \begin{proof} As explained previously, the case $q>\dim(X)$ follows from the preceding proposition.
 For the case $q=\dim(X)$, we need to prove the exactness of the Gersten complex coaugmented by the constant sheaf $*$.
 This follows from \Cref{prop:q-large}. \end{proof}